 Nikujaga – Potato Stew

-A couple of months ago I was hosting two 14-15 year old students Japanese students during a two week long English summer program.
+A couple of months ago we were hosting two 14-15 year old students Japanese students during a two week long English summer program.
 The lovely girls were from Fukuoka.
 While staying with us, life went on as normal.
 They were here to improve their English and experience what living in New Zealand was like.

 During their two week stay they taught me a few dishes that reminded them of home.
 Nikujaga, meaning meat and potato stew was one of the dishes.
 This stew is usually made during the winter times, but having this during any time of the year is just as good!
 The next dish was chirashizushi, which I’ll save for another post.
 These dishes were mainly dishes that their mothers would often cook.
 They told me in each household the dish may vary just a bit, but a majority of the dish will consist of a the main ingredients.